jmagaram/rescript-seq/SEQ_RESEARCH.md

 - `resultSelector` given a sequence of items in a chunk, make something from it; not necessarily an array
 - a comparator might be needed to know if a new chunk is being created
 - `chunkWhile` (separator )
+- In general, having a `reduceUntil` that returns a remainder, or `takeUntil` with a remainder, might be useful.
+Then have a way to do this for all chunks.
+- Very often helpful to see previous value when making a split decision, and sometimes next value as well

 ### Proposed feature: distinctBy